 The empirical formula in chemistry provides the relative numbers of each type of atom in a particular molecule.
 It does not provide the exact number of each type of atom in the molecule, nor does it provide any information on the arrangement of those atoms.
-The empirical formula is used extensively in stoichiometry, a branch of analytical chemistry which studies the composition of reactants and products in chemical reactions.
-You can calculate the empirical formula of a compound from the amount of each element that is in a given sample of the compound.
+Stoichiometry, a branch of analytical chemistry which studies the composition of reactants and products in chemical reactions, uses the empirical formula.
+Calculate the empirical formula of a compound from the amount of each element that is in a given sample of the compound.

 Determine the mass of each element in a compound.
-These values are obtained experimentally, typically by conducting a series of reactions that break the compound down into its constituent elements.
-For this example, assume that we have 13.5 grams (g) of calcium (Ca), 10.8 g of oxygen (O) and 0.675 g of hydrogen (H).
+For this example, assume that you have 13.5 grams (g) of calcium (Ca), 10.8 g of oxygen (O) and 0.675 g of hydrogen (H).

 Express the empirical formula for the sample.
 From Step 4, we know there are two atoms of oxygen and two atoms of hydrogen for each atom of calcium.
 The empirical formula for the sample compound is therefore CaO2H2.